- 1 What is Cardiac cycle

 Environmental factors that affect are heat, cold, noise, vibration, gas pressure, altitude, air pollution etc.

-All above factors – food and nutritional, physiological, environmental, psychic and nature of work actuate service functions that deliver fuel and oxygen to the working muscle fibre.
+All the above factors – food and nutritional, physiological, environmental, psychic and nature of work actuate service functions that deliver fuel and oxygen to the working muscle fiber.
 This service function capacity transforms food energy (chemically bound) into mechanical energy for muscular work.
-This ability of the muscle cell to transform energy actuates ability to perform a physical work.
+This ability of the muscle cell to transform energy actuates ability to perform physical work.

 Therefore by paying attention on above factors i.e. giving work according to age and sex, providing rest intervals, reasonable working hours (no overtime), good ventilation, temperature and working conditions, ample drinking water and nutrition, proper clothing, PPE and training etc., good muscular or physical work can be obtained from the workers.

-During sever muscular exercise, oxygen demand goes up and up and a stage comes when the body cannot maintain demand and supply.
-Metabolites like lactic and pyrovic acid get accumulated and the person gets exhausted or feels fatigue.
-Such physical fatigue, static or dynamic should be removed daily by regular light exercises (Yogasan) and deep breathing in a fresh cool air (in early morning).
+During severe muscular exercise, oxygen demand goes up and up and a stage comes when the body cannot maintain demand and supply.
+Metabolites like lactic and pyruvic acid get accumulated and the person gets exhausted or feels fatigue.
+Such physical fatigue, static or dynamic should be removed daily by regular light exercises (Yogasan) and deep breathing in fresh cool air (in the early morning).